frissyn/valorant.py/docs/client.md

 client = valorant.Client("", reload=False)
 ```

 From there you can do two things: build a header, or build a URL (likely both).
-From the `values` module you can view all the valid endpoints, reigons, routes, etc. to build your URLs to make a request to.
+From the `values` module, where you can view all the valid endpoints, reigons, routes, etc. to build your URLs to make a request to.
 Then using the `client.fetch()` method, which is a copy of the `requests.get()` method, you can make your request.
 Here's a complete example:

 ```python
 import os